Northern snakehead: Central Asia

+United States

 The fish first appeared in U.S. news when an alert fisherman discovered one in a Crofton, Maryland, pond in the summer of 2002.
-The snakehead fish was considered to be a threat to the Chesapeake Bay watershed, and wary officials took action by draining the pond in an attempt to destroy the species.
+The northern snakehead was considered a threat to the Chesapeake Bay watershed, and wary officials took action by draining the pond in an attempt to destroy the species.
 The action was successful, and two adults and over 100 juvenile fish were found and destroyed.
-A man admitted having released two adults, which he had purchased from a New York market, into the pond.
+A man admitted having released two adults, which he had purchased from a New York City market, into the pond.

+When the northern snakehead was found in Crofton, the piscicide rotenone was added to the three adjacent ponds.
+The chemical breaks down rapidly, and has a half-life in water of one to three days.
+This method of containment kills all fish present in a body of water, and its use prevents the spread of the highly invasive snakehead.

 In 2004, 19 northern snakeheads were captured in the Potomac River, and they were later confirmed to have become established (i.e., they were breeding).
-They are somewhat limited to that stretch of the river and its local tributaries, upstream by the Great Falls, and downstream by the salinity of Chesapeake Bay.
+They are somewhat limited to that stretch of the river and its local tributaries, upstream by the Great Falls and downstream by the salinity of the Chesapeake Bay.
 Tests found they are not related to northern snakeheads found in other waters in the region, alleviating some concern of their overland migration.
-Northern snakeheads continue to be caught in the river as of 2012.
+Northern snakeheads continue to be caught in the river as of 2022.

 The northern snakehead has been found in three counties of Florida, and may already be established there.
-Apparently unestablished specimens have been found in Flushing Meadows–Corona Park, New York City, two ponds in Philadelphia, a pond in Massachusetts, and reservoirs in California and North Carolina.
+Apparently unestablished specimens have been found in Flushing Meadows–Corona Park in New York City, two ponds in Philadelphia, Pennsylvania, a pond in Massachusetts, and reservoirs in California and North Carolina.
 In 2008, the northern snakehead was found in drainage ditches in Arkansas as a result of a commercial fish-farming accident.
-Recent flooding may have allowed the species to spread into the nearby White River, which would allow an eventual population of the fish in the Arkansas and Mississippi Rivers.
+Recent flooding may have allowed the species to spread into the nearby White River, which would allow an eventual population of the fish in the Arkansas River and Mississippi River.

 In the summer of 2008, an infestation of the northern snakehead was confirmed in Ridgebury Lake and Catlin Creek near Ridgebury, New York.
-By August 2008, the New York State Department of Environmental Conservation had collected a number of the native fish, and then poisoned the waters with a liquid rotenone formulation.
-After the poisoning, the NYSDEC had to identify, measure, and additionally process the fish to adhere with Bureau of Fisheries procedures before disposal.
-The treatment plan was operated under several agents, and New York State Police were placed on stand-by in case of protests of local residents of the area.
+By August 2008, the New York State Department of Environmental Conservation (NYSDEC) had collected a number of the native fish, and then poisoned the waters with a liquid rotenone formulation.
+After the poisoning, the NYSDEC had to identify, measure, and additionally process the fish to adhere with New York Bureau of Fisheries procedures before disposal.
+The treatment plan was operated under several agents, and New York State Police were placed on stand-by in case of protests by local residents.